 Now let’s move on to talk about the newest player on the scene, the Crystalline-C brand of methylfolate.
 It comes from a company called Jinkang which holds an international patent for the ingredient.
 It is also a 99.9% pure form of methylfolate (meaning a 99.9% pure (6S) isomer only ingredient – no (6R) isomer).
 It is also a calcium salt based crystalline form, very much like Metafolin® (so it has the solid qualities of a ~76% “free methylfolate” absorption rate).
 This means that 1 mg of Cyrstalline-C equals approximately 0.76 mg of the active (6S)-5-MTHF (bioactive “free methylfolate”) that can be absorbed by your body.
 However, it has something special, Crystalline-C is based on a crystalline Type C molecule form, whereas Metafolin® is made with a crystalline Type I molecule.
 What’s the difference you might ask?
-Well a type C crystalline molecule form is more soluble, meaning it will become more available to reach the bloodstream faster.
+Well a type C crystalline molecule form has shown in early lab tests to be more soluble, meaning it should be available to reach the bloodstream faster.
 So it seems that Crystalline-C may be the best of both worlds … it has the highest concentration of “free (6S) isomer only methylfolate” per mg of the ingredient (like Metafolin® does), and it also has the rock solid stability of the crystalline form (like Metafolin® does).
-In fact it even tested at a slightly higher stability rate than Metafolin® and it has a better absorption rate allowing it to get into the blood stream faster (at least faster than Metafolin® does).
 Look for Crystalline-C to begin building more traction in the methylfolate marketplace as it seems to stand out as the best in class for each of the important categories:

 Magnafolate-C™ is in the application process for FDA approval, so its manufacturer appears to be in the market for the long haul.
 Methyl-Life is pleased to be the first company in North America to provide a methylfolate product line using the Crystalline-C ingredient, Magnafolate-C™.